WilliamY97/LearningJournal/uWaterloo/ECE290/Contract Law.md

 2. There is mutual intent to enter into the contract
-3. Consideration - Can be anything of value (item or service), which each party to a legally binding contract must agree to exchange if the contract
+3. Consideration - Can be anything of value (item or service), which each party to a legally binding contract must agree to exchange if the contract is to be valid.
+They must be given something for it.

 - Ex.
 I promise you that I will do X, in consideration for which you promise me that you will do Y

-is to be valid.
-They must be given something for it.
+4. Capacity: The ability, capability, or fitness to do something; a legal right, power of competency to perform some act - ability to comprehend both the nature and consequences of one's acts

-4. Capacity
+ex.
+A capacity defense is used in both criminal and civil actions to describe a lack of fundamental ability to be accountable for one's action that nullifies the element of intent when intent is essential to the action, thereby relieving a person of responsibility for it

-5. Lawful Purpose
+5. Lawful Purpose: An agreement is legal and enforceable only if it complies with the law of the land and public policy.
+Any agreement entered into for an illegal purpose is not legally binding

 Ex. **Quid pro quo**: Something for something / this for that